About the Lottery

 Beth Bresnahan, Executive Director

-Treasurer Steven Grossman named Beth Bresnahan Executive Director of the Massachusetts State Lottery on February 12, 2014, making her the 11th director since the Lottery’s inception in 1971.
+Beth Bresnahan was appointed Executive Director of the Massachusetts State Lottery on February 12, 2014, making her the 11th director since the Lottery’s inception in 1971

 Beth has played key roles in guiding the marketing and communications strategies at the Lottery for the better part of the past decade.
 Prior to her appointment as Executive Director, she served as the Lottery’s Assistant Executive Director and Director of Marketing and Communications, a role in which she helped develop engaging games, promotional programs and outreach strategies that resonated with the Lottery’s players.